nonperforming/openspades/README.md

 ### r_fullscreen
 Default: 1

-Launch the game in fullscreen and get immersed.
+Launch the game in fullscreen and be immersed in the game.

 ### cl_fps
 Default: 0